pth1993/CIGER/README.md

 CIGER - Chemical-induced Gene Expression Ranking

-# CIGER - Chemical-induced Gene Expression Ranking
+# CIGER - Chemical-induced gene expression ranking and its application to pancreatic cancer drug repurposing
 -----------------------------------------------------------------
 Code by **Thai-Hoang Pham** at Ohio State University.

 ## 1. Introduction
+This repository contains source code (**CIGER**) and data for paper "[Chemical-induced gene expression ranking and its application to pancreatic cancer drug repurposing](https://www.cell.com/patterns/fulltext/S2666-3899(22)00014-9)" (**Patterns 3 (2022)**)

 **CIGER** is a Python implementation of the neural network-based model that predicts the rankings of genes in the whole chemical-induced gene expression profiles given molecular structures.